UNT-CSCE-Club/website/README.md

 ### Content Creators / Editors

 If you're interested in creating and managing content for the site, get in touch with one of our officers on Discord.

+### Deployment

+We use [Netlify](https://app.netlify.com/sites/unt-csce-club/deploys) to build and deploy our site.
+(Must be logged in through the club Github account to view)

 #### Contentful Documentation